History, tourist information, and nearby accommodation

-The ruins are not impressive the style of, say, Melrose Abbey, but its quite an evocative site, and its actually great fun to try and work out which bits of the ruins are which.
+The ruins are not impressive the style of, say, Melrose Abbey, but it is quite an evocative site, and it's actually great fun to try and work out which bits of the ruins are which.

 About Lindores Abbey

 Address: Abbey Road, Newburgh, Fife, England, KY14 6JP

 Attraction Type: Abbey